SPAMLab/SPAMLab.github.io/grants/dune_field.md

 ---
 layout: page
-title: Dune Field 3D
+title: Dune Field 4D
-subtitle: TLS and SfM in the sand
+subtitle: Drones and Lasers in the sand
 ---
 #### News:
 [[video](https://youtu.be/rATNm1UiQjc)] - Short video of our field trip